 Furthermore, the CRA has been actively encouraging other Canadians to report on their neighbors, associates and friends.
 Anyone who discusses their tax affairs with others are at a higher risk of being reported.

-What to Expect During an Audit
+What to Expect During a CRA Tax Audit

 During a CRA audit, the auditor will look at all relevant records, including those at the taxpayer's workplace.
 Particular documents that the auditor will most likely be concerned with include business records including journals and ledgers, expense account details, purchase and sales invoices, and financial records and statements.